 - Early-Bird Cameo: Zezenan first appeared in Original Generation disguised as an Aerogater to spy on the deal between the Federation and the extraterrestrials, hoping to strike something convenient with the Earth government.
 Unfortunately, Shu and his Granzon unceremoniously interrupted the proceedings.

 - Fantastic Racism: Against the Earthlings; Irony ensues when humanity, the Zuvorg, and Balmarians all share a likely common ancestor.

 - Killed Off for Real: In 4/F/F Final, he was killed in Mars; in the Second Original Generation, he dies at the Moon Cradle.

 - Multi-Armed and Dangerous: Baran Schnile

-- Oh, Crap: In the Second Original Generation, when Zezenan and the Guests arrived on Earth for their invasion, he did not expect the Federation and its military to be fully prepared, as the Gaia Sabers anticipated their drop points around the globe, and hastily fended off their preemptive strikes (Mekibos, who is the pipeline between the Earth and the Zuvorg Alliance, has been supplying the Gaia Sabers with information).
+- Oh Crap!: In the Second Original Generation, when Zezenan and the Guests arrive on Earth for their invasion, he did not expect the Federation and its military to be fully prepared, as the Gaia Sabers anticipate their drop points around the globe, and hastily fend off their preemptive strikes (Mekibos, who is the pipeline between the Earth and the Zuvorg Alliance, has been supplying the Gaia Sabers with information about the Guests).
 Another moment is invoked when Shu reveals he managed to understand and use the naked singularity and black hole theory, leading Zezenan into a Villainous Breakdown.

 - Shoulder Cannon: Baran Schnile's "Giga Driver Cannons"; may double as a form of Kill Sat, given the context of the attack in the Second Original Generation.